ettheberge/Coding_Intro/Internet_Resources/README.md

+This page is to supplement the great resources at UBC (ie. STAT 540 and 545) [here](https://github.com/ettheberge/Coding_Intro/tree/main/UBC_groups_resources).

 ## General

 [Stackoverflow](https://stackoverflow.com/) - THE forum where someone's probably asked the exact same question you've had.
 So much of my steep learning curve has just been Googling a ton of "how to do __ " and being directed to a thread in Stack.